 Small firms are the most vulnerable to crises, disasters, and lawsuits.
-In fact, according to the US Chamber Institute for Legal Reform, more than 40 percent of small businesses were either involved in or threatened with a lawsuit due to A) administrative oversights or errors, B) undelivered services or C) poor quality of service, much lower than industry standard.
+In fact, according to the US Chamber Institute for Legal Reform more than 40% of small firms were either involved in or threatened with a lawsuit due to A) administrative oversights or errors, B) undelivered services or C) poor quality of service, much lower than industry standard.

 Since 2006, the number of lawsuits claiming workplace harassment, related to gender, disability and age, has grown by 25 percent, according to statistics released by Bolt Insurance Agency.
 This evidence shows that small businesses need to be effectively prepared for any crises that may hit or they may not easily recover from them.